Tap-Payments/gosell-js-client/README.md

 Here we will go through how you can integrate Google Pay™ without using Tap JS Checkout library.

-- You need to add setup Google Pay™ button in your application by following the steps:
+- You need to add the setup Google Pay™ button in your application by following the steps:

   - **Note:** you must be signed in as a Google Developer to do this.
   - You need to follow [Google Pay™](https://developers.google.com/pay/api) to